Umstead 100 Mile Endurance Run All rights reserved

 Camp Lapihio: Race Headquarters, the start/finish, and Headquarters Aid Station (Sally’s Asylum) will be located at Camp Lapihio Group Camp.
 The Camp may be accessed from the main Park gate off US 70 (Glenwood Avenue).
 At the Camp, we will have access to a mess hall, restrooms, showers, running water and 40 primitive cabins.
 Parking in Camp Lapihio is scattered among various satellite cabin groups.
 Much of the parking, but not all of it, is located within 300 feet of the course.
 We will have a drop bag site at the aid station if you choose not to use your vehicle as a drop site.
 The primitive cabins are just that, primitive.
 They are small (150 to 225 sq. ft.) with no electricity or water.
 They do have built in bunks with mattresses, 2 to 4 per cabin.
 Bring your own blankets or sleeping bags.
 They provide a roof over your head and not much more.
 There is running water, latrines, and showers adjacent to the cabins.
 Runners and crew are welcome to stay in these cabins on a first come, first serve basis.
 The cabins may be reserved by enclosing payment with your entry form.
 There will be a $10 per person charge to use the cabins for the weekend.
 Cabins are available to runners from noon on Friday until 1:00 pm on Sunday.
 Please clean up your cabin as you leave.
 Do not remove any Park equipment from the cabin at any time.
 We will assign single cabin applicants to share a cabin with other single, same gender, runners.
 We will make every effort to keep requested groups together.
 We will assign the cabins closest to Race Headquarters first.
 Twenty-five cabins are in Camp Lapihio and fifteen are .5 mile away at Camp Crabtree.
 The cabins have become a popular feature of the race and normally “sell out”, so get your reservations in early.

 Parking at Camp Lapihio: Parking will be scattered throughout the four satellite cabin groups at Camp Lapihio.
 To facilitate parking on Saturday morning, parking areas will be assigned to each runner based on race number and/or cabin assignment.
 The cabin groupings are 500 to 1000 feet from race headquarters, the main lodge, and the start/finish line.
 The race course itself winds through the four cabin groups.
 In some places parking will be within 100 feet of the course and others will be up to 300 feet, with some spaces substantially further.
-At registration, please check with our parking coordinator to get your assigned parking location.
-We strongly suggest you find your location immediately so you will be familiar with it for Saturday morning in the dark.
+Our Parking Crew will greet you as you arrive at the Camp Lapihio gate and assign each runner a parking area based on race number or cabin assignment.
+We strongly suggest you find your location as you arrive on Friday afternoon so you will be familiar with it for Saturday morning in the dark.
 The smoother parking goes Saturday morning the better for everyone.
 There will be no runner or crew parking adjacent to the race headquarters building or on the park access roads!

 Post Race Activities: There will be no awards ceremony.
 100-miler certificates and race statistics will be mailed out following the race.
-Race results will also be posted on the race website: .
-Detailed race results and previous years’ race history may be found at our separate race history website: .
+Race results, runner splits and previous years' race history can be accessed through the race website at .

 50 Mile Option: This race is conducted primarily as a 100-mile event.
 However, for those who begin the race and finish 50 miles or more, we will report the 50-mile time to UltraRunning.
 The Race will present an acrylic triangle award to the first place male and female 50-mile finishers.
 There will be a smaller (6”) version of the 100 Mile Acrylic Triangle Award that may be purchased by 50-mile finishers for $45.